Programs & Initiatives in Health Care

 Coordinating stroke care between EMS agencies and stroke-ready hospital emergency departments (ED) means aligning approaches and implementing best practices for optimal stroke care.
 The following strategies are designed to provide tools to EMS agencies that will help achieve that goal.

 SimMan® is a patient simulator that trainers use to create more realistic stroke scenarios.
-The Stroke Program is focusing on the seven rural EMS regions, providing one SimMan® to each region, and training them to create effective simulations to enhance learning opportunities.
+The Minnesota Stroke Program is supporting simulation training in the seven rural EMS regions in Minnesota by providing one SimMan® to each region and training EMS educators to create and provide effective simulation-based learning opportunities.

 EMS plays an important role in educating the public on the signs and symptoms of a stroke and the need to activate emergency services.
 The MDH Stroke Program developed the Every Second Counts Stroke Awareness Campaign to provide public awareness tools for our EMS and hospital partners.